Port Barton is a quaint little beach town that’s somehow managed to retain all its quaintness and rural hospitality.

 Top Things to Do in Port Barton #1.
 Island Hop

 You really can’t come to Palawan and not island hop.
-There are a bevy of gorgeous islands, mostly uninhabited, around Port Barton that you should really get to.
+There is a bevy of gorgeous islands, mostly uninhabited, around Port Barton that you should really get to.

 Before you go, find out the list of best islands in Port Barton!